-Sirene is a new magazine tailored for those people who feel close to the sea even when they are far away from it.
+Sirene is a magazine tailored for those people who feel close to the sea even when they are far away from it.

 Large recycled paper pages, rough and porous as only salt water stains can be, large white spaces, pure as a sea horizon, and page-turner stories that will put you on the same wave-length with a surging community looking at the oceans as the intersection of the planet’s destinies.

-Our paper is made from algae, to make use of excess algal blooms from lagoons at risk.
+The paper is made from algae, to make use of excess algal blooms from lagoons at risk.
 For every half kilo of fresh algae, a kilo of wood is saved.
 The entire productive process has been scrupulously thought out to attain minimal environmental impact.

 32x23.8 cm / 100 pages / printed on paper made of algae

 Tim Winton, Australian writer, surfer and environmentalist, in a rare interview, tells us how he fights to protect Ningaloo Reef and Exmouth Gulf, a remote stretch of coastline on the Indian Ocean.